the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 From the MIT Computer Science & Artificial Intelligence Laboratory comes an unofficial course [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) which covers a lot of basic computer skills typically taught by RSEs.
+The skills covered here also provide an important set of core capabilities for anyone looking to become an RSE.

 The (Intersect)[https://intersect-training.org/] project ....